theory/justatheory/content/photo/travel/bryce-canyon-1987/index.md

 the rim.

 The highlight of the trip turned out to be [Bryce Canyon], where I made this photo of its famous [hoodoos].
-Likely shot with Kodachrome 64, my go-too for sunny summer shots at the time, on a [Pentax ME Super] SLR with, as I recall, a 28-105mm lens.
+Likely shot with Kodachrome 64, my go-to for sunny summer shots at the time, on a [Pentax ME Super] SLR with, as I recall, a 28-105mm lens.
 Mom asked me yesterday if I'd scanned photos from that trip and, digging into my scans, the deeply saturated colors with those lovely evergreens